automationcloud/autopilot/README.md

 Run `npm run release` in project root to do all that.
 Outcome to assert:

-- all pacakges are published to npm
+- all packages are published to npm
 - GitHub tag created and pushed
 - GitHub builds and pushes worker image